tamouse/tamouse/README.md

 - 😄 Pronouns: She/her/hers, they/them are also good
 - 🏳️‍🌈 Queer, LGBTIQ+ positive and supportive
 - Antifa, Abololishonist, Anti-Racist
-- :computer: Senior Staff Software engineer
+- :computer: _Retired_ Senior Staff Software engineer
-- :paintbrush: Watercolourist
+- :paintbrush: Watercolourist, and other analog media
-- :woman: Mom to two wonderful, grown women that are changing the world
+- :woman: Mom to two wonderful, grown women that are changing the world; Nana to two awesome grandkids; Cat Mom to Bonesie

 ⚡ Fun fact: I wrote my first software app in the summer of 1969, a lunar landing game written in BASIC and stored on punched paper tape, using a [tty-33 teletype](https://en.wikipedia.org/wiki/Teletype_Model_33)!